 Listed below you can find links to all the policies that help us ensure that your child has a happy, healthy and secure experience at Meoncross School.
 Should you require any further information, or if you have any questions, please feel free to contact the school office.

-We would like to draw your attention to two policies in particular, both of which are listed below.
-The first relates to Data Protection.
+We would like to draw your attention to the Data Protection Policy.
 Under the Data Protection Act Meoncross School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information) for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
 The school seeks to ensure that all relevant legal obligations of the school, parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioners Office.

 All school policies are available in hard copy from the school office and available below to download.